 Special “Thanks” for Michael S from Arizona for sharing these gorgeous photos of the Western Red Cedar sauna he built using materials he purchased from us.

 Arbors, trellises and living fences are organic, beautiful ways to define outdoor living spaces, as well as create visual interest.
 Combined with natural plants, these defining elements create and support ecological diversity by serving as habitats for insects, birds and other small animals.
 On sloped properties, these structures and their plants can also help immensely with erosion control.

-While there are many building materials that arbors, trellises and fence framework can be made from, Western Red Cedar is an especially popular, as well as eco-friendly, choice.
+While there are many building materials that arbors, trellises, and fence framework can be made from, Western Red Cedar is an especially popular and eco-friendly choice.
 Naturally resistant to rot and decay, Western Red Cedar requires no additional treatment to preserve the wood, so there is no need to worry about chemicals seeping into the surrounding soil.
-Sourced from renewable resources, it is also lightweight and easy to work with, as well as completely recyclable at the end of its useful life.
+Sourced from renewable resources, it is lightweight and easy to work with, and completely recyclable at the end of its useful life.

 In this photo, a large backyard is defined into a cozy outdoor living space with a network of Western Red Cedar arbors and tumbling evergreen clematis and wisteria vines, string lighting, and horizontally installed fencing.

 Everybody knows that a fence makes a good neighbor, but do you know what makes a GREAT neighbor?
 A well thought out and properly constructed fence that looks good from the inside, as well as outside.
 This type of fence is a win-win for the whole neighborhood.